 Internal Quality Assurance Cell (IQAC) has contributed significantly for institutionalizing the quality assurance strategies and processes.
-It reviews teaching learning process, structures &
+It reviews teaching learning process, structures & methodologies of operations and learning outcomes at periodic intervals and records the incremental improvement in various activities

 Since quality enhancement is a continuous process, the IQAC has become an integral part of our college's funactioning.
 It is working continuously towards realizing the college's goals of quality enhancement.
 The prime task of the IQAC is to develop a system for conscious, consistent and catalytic improvement in the performance of institution & also channelizing the efforts towards academic excellence.
 IQAC plays role in devising intervention strategies to remove deficiencies and enhance quality.
 In the pursuit to fulfill its aim, IQAC has contributed significantly for institutionalizing the quality assurance strategies and processes.
-Some of the contributions are - ISO 9001 : 2015 and ISO 14001 : 2015 certification, energy audit , extending green initiatives beyond campus, placement activities, career guidance, adoption of outcome based education framework, making the campus life vibrant with activities along with studies, planning academic and activities calendar in advance and its periodical review, appointment of adhoc staff to make out for deficit permanent faculties and support staff, decentralization and empowerment of faculties by managing large magnitude of through various committees, mentoring of students, FDPs for capability development of faculties, submission of IIQA and SSR to get ready for 2nd cycle of NAAC accreditation amidst shrinking size of permanent staff and so on.
+Some of the contributions are - ISO 9001: 2015 and ISO 14001: 2015 certification, energy audit, extending green initiatives beyond campus, placement activities, career guidance, adoption of outcome based education framework, making the campus life vibrant with activities along with studies, planning academic and activities calendar in advance and its periodical review, appointment of adhoc staff to make out for deficit permanent faculties and support staff, decentralization and empowerment of faculties by managing large magnitude of through various committees, mentoring of students, FDPs for capability development of faculties, submission of IIQA and SSR to get ready for 2nd cycle of NAAC accreditation amidst shrinking size of permanent staff and so on.